chenchang320/IJF-code-and-data/README.md

 ## Data availability and provenance

 All data necessary for replicating the empirical results are provided in tabular format within this replication package, with no access restrictions or usage limitations.
-These data are ready for direct use in the accompanying code.===
+These data are ready for direct use in the accompanying code.

+Intermediate data refers to data generated by code, as detailed below:

+- `Code 4`: generate "simulated CVaR with vine.csv" and "simulated VaR with vine.csv"
+- `Code 5`: generate "simulated CVaR without vine.csv" and "simulated VaR without vine.csv"
+- `Code 7`: generate "Actual differential return" and "r_forecast"
+- `Code 8`: generate "Daily return.csv"

+Only six files have been uploaded to the r_forecast repository; this is due to GitHub’s limit of 25M in total file size for uploads.Please contact the author if required.